EpsilonZ/CityVisualizer/html/README.md

 # SET UP

+__Note: We'll use Mapbox.
+Mapbox has a free tier usage, so, if you want to implement this, head to https://docs.mapbox.com/help/how-mapbox-works/access-tokens/ and learn how to create your own API Key.
+You will have to place that API Key on the html files that create a map__

 To set this up you will only need to copy this html/ directory to your /var/www/html directory!
 Please, be aware that you will need to install apache2 if you haven't yet:

 ```